last updated: 22 August 2018 (approximate reading time: 4 minutes; 823 words)

 Where a Content Management System May Be the Right Choice

 There will be situations where a content management system is the better choice.
 This is particularly so where a content management system can achieve a task with ease which is hard to complete with a static generator.

 The main functions that can be better undertaken with a content management system are:

-- Creating and editing documents from a mobile device.
+- Publishing new documents from a mobile device.

 - Timed posting (setting a post to go live at a specific time on a specific date).

 - Multi-user access.
 Multi-user content creation is simple with a static site generator.
 However, multi-user site regeneration and file uploading can offer some challenges.

 These functions can be—and are being—completed with a static site generator in the real world, but these are areas where a content management system is a far more appropriate tool.